Go to JSR:

 Go to JSR Overview

-Stay on top of the latest changes that are shaping the JCP's organization and procedures.
+Stay on top of the latest changes that are shaping the JCP's technology, organization and procedures.
+View the latest JSR updates and the JCP program calendar.

 Like to get involved?
 Anyone can join the JCP and have a part in its process, and you don't even have to join to contribute as a public participant.
-Here are the pages that will help you become a member of the JCP and join the mailing list.
+Here are the pages that will help you become a member of the JCP and register for the site.

 Go to Participation Overview